danijelcamdzic/secure-distributed-password-storage/README.md

 Also make sure to set the `CLIENT_ID` to a unique value for each hardware node.

 After configuring the RSA keys and MQTT settings, the hardware node is ready to be used with the software node.

-> The public and the private keys are stored as "const" variables which means that they are stored in the FLASH by default on the ESP32.
-Even though it is true that these keys protect only one password share that is being delivered and stored on a particular ESP32 device, a skilled attacker can find these keys by using some flash dump software and obtain that one password share which may or may not mean much.
-This presumes that the ESP32 has been successfully stolen from the user.

-For users who want additional protection against unauthorized acquiring of the RSA keys by an attacker, the entire flash contents of the ESP32 can be encrypted.
-Follow the [official](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/security/flash-encryption.html) documentation on how to do this.
-Bear in mind, however, that this process is irreversible and creates additional keys to remember and save for each ESP32 that flash encryption is applied to.

 # Installation